-Training is a big part of Career Mode in FIFA 22, whether you like to play as a manager or as a player.
+Training in FIFA 22 is a big part of Career Mode, whether you like to play as a manager or as a player.

 If you’re playing as a manager, you’ll need training to keep your players fresh and match-ready throughout the season.
 If you’re playing a career with your player, training is one of the best ways to get XP, level up, and improve your skills.

 In both of these modes, the drills you choose will make a big difference in terms of the results you can get.
 Some drills are better than others, so keep reading to discover the best training drills in FIFA 22 Career Mode – both for your manager and player.

 In this guide, we’re going to break down the best FIFA 22 training drills for career mode both as a manager and a player, in two separate sections.

 In your managerial career, training will be the best way to get high match sharpness and make sure your players are always up for the game.

 The most important factor to consider when choosing the best FIFA 22 training drills here is to strike the best balance between Match Sharpness and Fitness.
 You want to find the drills that give the highest Match Sharpness boost at the lowest Fitness expense.
 This is signified by the red and green arrows in the corner of every drill.

 Another thing to keep in mind is that you want to choose the drills that allow for the most players to be trained at the same time.